naronchen/TicketViewer/README.md

-# TicketViewer\n\n
+# TicketViewer

-A ticketViewer created via Zendesk API. \n
+A ticketViewer created via Zendesk API.

-UI based on CLI \n
+UI based on CLI

-Functionality:\n
+Functionality:

-  *Displayes all tickets from the account (25 per page)\n *Displays one specific ticket of the account\n
+  *Displayes all tickets from the account (25 per page)

+  *Displays one specific ticket of the account